-Dietary selenium intakes of up to 850 $\mu$ g/day (the "no observed adverse effects level or NOAEL) do not usually produce signs of toxicity [13, 17].
-Furthermore, the known functions of selenium at the cellular level support the notion that selenium supplementation with as much as 200 $\mu$ g/day may reduce the occurrence of certain high-rate cancers [34].
-Nonetheless, selenium is toxic to humans at some chronic ingestion rate in excess of the NOAEL.
-However, advances in knowledge of the biology of selenium, levels that cause toxicity, benefits of selenium consumption, the availability of nationally promulgated reference doses, and research indicating that most people do not consume exceptionally large quantities of selenium in their food contributed to the decision to alter the HACnonca from 2 mg/kg to 6 mg/kg.
+Dietary selenium intakes of up to 0.853 mg/day (the "no observed adverse effects level or NOAEL) do not usually produce signs of toxicity [13, 17].
+Furthermore, the known functions of selenium at the cellular level support the notion that supplementing the diet with as much as 0.20 mg selenium/day may reduce the occurrence of certain high-rate cancers [34].
+Nonetheless, at some chronic ingestion rate, selenium concentrations in excess of the NOAEL become toxic to humans.
+However, advances in knowledge of the biology of selenium, levels that cause toxicity, benefits of selenium consumption, availability of nationally promulgated reference doses, and research indicating that most people do not consume exceptionally large quantities of selenium in their food contributed to the decision to increase the HAC{nonca} from 2 mg/kg to 6 mg/kg.